 - Circular Quay is fully wheelchair- and stroller-accessible.

-Circular Quay is one of Sydney’s major transport hubs.
-Sydney’s iconic green and yellow ferries run from Circular Quay to Manly, Balmain, Taronga Zoo and Watsons Bay.
-A train station overlooks the harbor and ferry terminals, and most of Sydney’s buses terminate outside the station.
+Circular Quay is one of Sydney’s major transportation hubs.
+Sydney’s green-and-yellow ferries run from Circular Quay to Manly, Balmain, Taronga Zoo, and Watsons Bay.
+The Circular Quay train station overlooks the harbor and ferry terminals, and most Sydney buses terminate outside of the station.